 |It is a principle of natural justice that the accused has a right to know his accuser.
 In terms of the duty owed to the accused, an anonymous complaint already puts the accused at a huge disadvantage and if dismissal were ultimately warranted, a finding of procedural unfairness is a risk. |

 It is common to see a provision in Bullying & Harassment/Dignity at Work policies that anonymous complaints will not be accepted or investigated.
 This provision is normally accompanied by an explanation as well as a commitment to confidentiality and protection from victimisation.
-However, in
+However, in practical terms, the employer also owes a duty of care to its employees and if the employer was

 Already a subscriber?